Maurrow/uzk_cvproject/README.md

-# Animal Pose Esitmation: 2D Limb Pose Estimation for Tethered Fruit Flies
+# Animal Pose Estimation: 2D Limb Pose Estimation for Tethered Fruit Flies

 ## Project Description

-This project implements a 2D keypoint detection pipeline for predicting limb poses in tethered flies using deep learning.
-The model is trained on one camera fly recordings and annotations provided by DeepFly3D.
+This project implements a 2D keypoint detection for predicting limb poses in tethered fruit flies using deep learning.
+The model is trained on a single camera angle.
+The annotations are created with the model of DeepFly3D.
 It uses a ResNet50 backbone adapted for regression of 38 keypoints per frame.

 ## Quick Start